5 Ways to Reduce Office Noise for Your Workplace

 1. Choose The Right Workplace Design

 Before you add any new elements to the workplace, make sure the layout itself supports your goal.
 In other words, avoid an entirely open concept office.
-An open office plan may encourage flexibility and collaboration, but its inherent lack of noise control can hurt productivity.
+An open office plan may encourage flexibility and collaboration, but its inherent lack of office noise control can hurt productivity.
 Instead of an open office floor plan, consider an activity-based working (ABW) environment.

 In an ABW environment, there are designated areas for meetings and brainstorming sessions, as well as places for quieter activities like deep work.
 There might be phone booths where employees can privately take calls without disturbing their colleagues.
-You can also take your noise control efforts a step further by placing high-traffic spaces such as break rooms, kitchens and conference rooms away from workstations.
+You can also take your office noise control efforts a step further by placing high-traffic spaces such as break rooms, kitchens and conference rooms away from workstations.